isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

     a.
 Members will recall that Parliament passed a framework for CFAs in January.
 This will commence later this year.

     b.
-Under this new framework, CFAs will be permitted as an additional litigation funding option for arbitration proceedings, certain proceedings in the SICC, and related court and mediation proceedings
+Under this new framework, CFAs will be permitted as an additional litigation funding option for arbitration proceedings, certain proceedings in the Singapore International Commercial Court (SICC), and related court and mediation proceedings

     c.
 We are studying extending CFAs to other categories of proceedings, as I have explained when I made the speech in Parliament in January, such as in domestic litigation and mediation, in order to enhance access to justice.